Carly Simon: 2008–2011: This Kind of Love and Never Been Gone

-2012–2019: ASCAP Founders Award, calibrations, and memoirs
+2012–2019: ASCAP Founders Award, collaborations, and memoirs

 On April 18, 2012, Simon was honored with the Founders Award from the American Society of Composers, Authors and Publishers.
 She performed "Anticipation" and "You're So Vain" at the ceremony.
 Bill Withers presented Simon with her award and honored her with a speech, and Dixie Chicks lead singer Natalie Maines performed Simon's 1971 hit "That's the Way I've Always Heard It Should Be".
 That same year, Simon contributed the track "Just Like a Woman" to the Bob Dylan tribute album Chimes of Freedom.
 Proceeds from the album were donated to the human rights organization Amnesty International.

 On July 27, 2013, in Foxborough, Massachusetts, Simon performed "You're So Vain" with Taylor Swift on her Red Tour.
 Swift had previously cited Simon as a musical influence and "You're So Vain" as one of her favorite songs.
 Later that year, Simon dueted with Jimmy Webb on the track "Easy for You to Say" from his album Still Within the Sound of My Voice.
 On October 30, 2013, Simon performed alongside Natasha Bedingfield at the Oceana Partners Award Gala in Los Angeles.

 On November 24, 2015, Simon published Boys in the Trees: A Memoir, an autobiographical book focusing on her childhood and her early life, from age five until the year 1983.
-The book was met with widespread critical acclaim.
+The book was met with widespread critical acclaim, and Billboard later ranked it No. 50 on their list of the 100 Greatest Music Books of All Time.
 The two-disc compilation album Songs from the Trees (A Musical Memoir Collection) was simultaneously released along with the book.
 The album features songs written and/or recorded during the era the book covers, as well as two previously unreleased songs: "Showdown" (originally recorded during the sessions for Simon's 1978 album Boys in the Trees) and "I Can't Thank You Enough", a brand new song written and performed with her son Ben Taylor.